epomatti/servicebus-timeout/README.md

 # "npm run debug" for dumps
 ```

-Immediately disconnect from the internet.
-Wait at least 1:20 minutes.
+Now disconnect your computer from the internet and wait at least 1:20 minutes.

 Reconnect to the internet and add messages to confirm it continues to operate: